nitinvbharti/RoadRunner/README.md

 # Instructions

-Check INSTALL.txt and `rrrun -help`.
+This document augments instructions that are already provided by the unmodified RoadRunner framework.
+Check `INSTALL.txt` and `rrrun -help`.

 ## Browsing the Source